krujos/data-lifecycle-service-broker/README.md

 #Running
 Access to AWS is done by using keys for an IAM user.
+The IAM key needs full EC2 access.
 The application code relies on AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY being set to the respective values for this user.

 #Notes
 The approach where we take a snap of prod, then make an ami, then mount it etc may be a little heavy handed.
 It works for a demo and POC, but in reality we should be leveraging snaps that are created on some other schedule.